hasanmoudud/geocompr/main.md

 However, as opposed to most other ordination techniques, the axes are arbitrary and not necessarily ordered by importance [@borcard_numerical_2011].
 However, we already know that humidity represents the main gradient in the study area [@muenchow_predictive_2013;@muenchow_rqgis:_2017].
 Since humidity is highly correlated with elevation, we rotate the NMDS in accordance with elevation.
-Plotting the result reveals that the first axis is, as intended, clearly associated with altitude.
+Plotting the result reveals that the first axis is, as intended, clearly associated with altitude (Figure \@ref(xy-nmds)).

 <!-- JM: add fig.caption!!! -->